nest/nest-simulator/doc/userdoc/glossary.rst

  reversal potential
    The membrane potential at which a neuron causes no net current flow.

- activation variable

  alpha function
+   Instance of synaptic response.

  facilitation
+   Mechanism of making a synapse stronger by increasing the weight.
+Opposite to depression.

+ depression
+   Mechanism of making a synapse weaker by decreasing the weight.
+Opposite to facilitation.

  stdp_synapse
    Synapse with spike-timing dependent plasticity.

- Two-timescale adaptive threshold
+ static_synapse
+   Synapse with a fixed weight.

  dead time
+   a synonym for refractory period.

  refractoriness
    The time before a new action potential can take place.

  renewal process
+   refer to spike-time statistical analysis

  spike train
    A sequence of action potentials

- threshold rate

  spike-frequency adaptation

- relative refractory mechanisms
+   After stimulation, neurons show a reduction in the firing frequency of their spike response following an initial increase.

  GIF
+   Generalized integrate-and-fire model

  coefficient of variation
-   Standard deviation divided by the mean.
+   Standard deviation divided by the mean

- mirrored perturbations

- distal (dendrite)
+ distal dendrite
+   The part of the dentrite which is further away from the soma.

- proximal (dendrite)
+ proximal dendrite
+   The part of the dentrite which is closer to the soma.

- soma (dendrite)
+ soma
+   Cell body of the neuron

  psp
    Post-synaptic potential